your-tools/tbump/README.rst

 +++++++++++++++++++++++++++++++++++++++

 Sometimes you want to make sure only the line matching a given pattern is replaced.
-For instance, with the folliwing ``package.json``:
+For instance, with the following ``package.json``:

 .. code-block:: js